 Again: when you pass, your Revocable Living Trust becomes irrevocable.
 That means no changes, no modifications—without a Trust Protector clause.

-Not all California Estate Planning attorneys recommend Trust Protectors, partly because not all lawyers are even familiar with the role and definition of a Trust Protector.
+Not all California Estate Planning attorneys recommend Trust Protectors, partly because not all lawyers are even familiar with the Trust Protector role and definition.
 Here at CunninghamLegal, however, we generally urge clients to consider adding a Trust Protector clause to any trust, and especially to those designed to last a long time—more on that later.